Inclusion in the PHE Classroom

 Your content has been submitted

-A large part of including this article was to show that you are not alone in your challenge to constantly fight for student's participation, accountability and engagement.
-The struggle was real and it will be ongoing as virtual classrooms will become a mainstream pedagogical tool.
+Remember that you are not alone in your challenge to constantly fight for student's participation, accountability and engagement.
+The struggle is real for many educators and it will be ongoing as virtual classrooms will become a mainstream pedagogical tool.
+Below are some suggested ice-breaker sites for online classes that can help students feel more comfortable using a webcam, participating on line and feeling a sense of belonging to an online community.

-Activity #8 - Read & Share Best Practices
+Activity #8 - Assistive Tech Best Practices Compilation

 10 Reasons teachers can struggle with technology in the classroom